ARM-software/abi-aa/aapcs64/aapcs64.rst

 - Byte order.

 - Size and format of data types: pointer, long int and wchar\_t and the format of half-precision floating-point values.
-Here we define three data models (see `The Standard Variants`_ and `Arm C AND C++ Language Mappings`_ for details):
+Here we define three data models (see `The Standard Variants`_ and `Arm C and C++ Language Mappings`_ for details):

-    - ILP32: **(Beta)** SysV-like variant where int, long int and pointer are 32-bit
+    - ILP32: **(Beta)** SysV-like variant where int, long int and pointer are 32-bit.

     - LP64: SysV-like variant where int is 32-bit, but long int and pointer are 64-bit.

-    - LLP64: Windows-like variant where int and long int are 32-bit, but long long int and pointer are 64- bit.
+    - LLP64: Windows-like variant where int and long int are 32-bit, but long long int and pointer are 64-bit.

 - Whether floating-point operations use floating-point hardware resources or are implemented by calls to integer-only  routines [#aapcs64-f1]_.